cancervariants/fusion-representation/docs/source/nomenclature.rst

 Specific Gene Component
 #######################
-The nomenclature for a specific gene is as follows:
+The syntax for a specific gene is as follows:

    - *First use of a gene in a document*: <Gene Symbol>(<Gene ID>)
    - *Subsequent use in a document*: <Gene Symbol>\ :opt:`(<Gene ID>)`